CDC shortens COVID isolation, quarantine time from 10 to 5 days

 —The clock starts the day you test positive.

-—An infected person should go into isolations for five days, instead of the previously recommended 10.
+—An infected person should go into isolation for five days, instead of the previously recommended 10.

 —At the end of five days, if you have no symptoms, you can return to normal activities but must wear a mask everywhere — even at home around others — for at least five more days.